The best local moving companies in Wisconsin

 - Elevator reservation: One common issue you should handle ahead of your move is reserving the building’s elevator and finding out their rules for using the elevator.

 - State licensing: Although a local license is not required in Tennessee, make sure the moving company you’ll be hiring is registered with U.S. Department of Transportation (USDOT).
 To verify if you’re dealing with a legal and licensed mover, you may ask them their USDOT registration number.
-Make sure the moving company you use has proper licensing before hiring them.
+Make sure your moving company has the right licenses before you book with them.

 - Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
 You can set an official move date on the form so that all your mail will get properly forwarded to Tennessee.
 Get started here.

-- Mover's insurance: Interstate moving companies are required under federal law to provide basic insurance, also called “released value protection,” free of charge to all moving customers.
-When it comes to movers' insurance in Tennessee, most moving companies offer Released Value Protection at no extra charge.
+- Mover’s insurance: By law, interstate moving companies are required to provide basic insurance coverage, known as “released value protection,” at no extra cost.
+When it comes to movers’ insurance in Tennessee, most moving companies offer Released Value Protection at no extra charge.
 This basic coverage extends to 60 cents per pound per item.
 For increased protection, consider discussing Full Value Protection options with the moving company.
 Additionally, exploring third-party insurance providers is a viable choice for tailored plans.
 Prioritize understanding coverage limits, potential extra costs, and read reviews to make an informed decision about your moving insurance in Tennessee.

 Things to do in Tennessee